Have you been thinking about becoming Catholic?

 please call the Parish Offices at 815-933-8285.

-R.C.I.A. (or simply "RCIA") stands for the Rite of Christian Initiation of Adults, the process by which an adult person is initiated into the Catholic Church, through Baptism, Confirmation, and First Holy Communion.
+O.C.I.A. (or simply "OCIA") stands for the Order of Christian Initiation of Adults, the process by which an adult person is initiated into the Catholic Church, through Baptism, Confirmation, and First Holy Communion.
 Through this process the adult is formed in the Christian faith, with the local parish community serving as both catechists and models.

 - Those who have never been baptized in any faith,